CodingAvenue/codestop-course-php-oop/content/AutoloadingClasses/AutoloadingClasses.q.md

  - It is an autoloader function that accepts an argument.

- - It automatically loads the specified class files in `Shapes` directory.
+ - It automatically loads the specified class files in the `shapes` directory.

 /// type=SS, id=5aa56660-76b8-4d2d-b75f-f209eebd9d09, answer=[5]